keras-team/keras-hub/.gemini/styleguide.md

 - Are the layer names consistent with how they are accessed from other files (e.g., `backbone.get_layer("transformer_layer_0")`)?

 #### 5.2 Cross-File Contract Validation
-- Are the inputs/outputs of this component compatible with the components that call it and that it depends on?
+- Are the inputs/outputs of a component compatible with the components that call it and that it depends on?
 - Does the preprocessor output match what the backbone expects as input?
 - Does the backbone output shape match what the task model's head expects?
 - Any hidden assumptions that would break integration (e.g., assuming a specific tensor rank or dtype)?